binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### Resources management

 When you want to deal with resources in video games, it's recommended to use 'sprite' image.
 'Sprites' let you download all resources in one time.
 As HTTP2 is not present everywhere.
 It's better to download 1 file than several.
-The browser cannot open more than 6 (for chrome) separates thread for download, so prefer the one big cookie download.
+The browser cannot open more than 6 (for chrome) separated threads for download, so favor the one big cookie download.

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/logos_2015.svg" width="400px">
 </div>

-When you deal with 'sprites' images you have to position your cursor when you draw.
-With this technique, you will minimize the number of assets load in memory and gain some times for your first load.
+When you deal with 'sprites' images, you have to position your cursor when you draw.
+With this technique, you will minimize the number of assets loaded in memory and gain some time on your first load.

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/drawImage.png" width="400px">